-International - A World Education Services (WES) transcript or American Association of Collegiate Registrars and Admissions Officers (AACRAO) international transcript evaluation is required.
+International - A World Education Services (WES) transcript evaluation or Educational Credential Evaluation (ECE) transcript evaluation is required.
 If the original evaluation received by Records and Registration from one of these evaluators deems the student's prior work to be at the graduate-level and the quality of the completed work is assessed to be at the "B" or higher level, credit is awarded for the courses that apply to the student's intended program of study at Harrisburg University as indicated above for domestic transfer credit.
 If the prior work was earned under an educational system that did not assign credit values, a semester hour value is assigned for each course being accepted.
 If the student completed courses which are evaluated to be at the graduate-level, but Harrisburg University has no comparable course(s), the student is granted elective credit unless all required elective credit hours have been satisfied.